 There are lots of ferries between Capri and Positano and Naples.
 Wherever you stay, a day trip to the others is worthwhile.

 If you're in Positano, Little Red Fish beach and the D'Adolfo Restaurant are to die for.
 The boat with the little red fish symbol on the mast will pick you up and take you to the secluded beach.
-Book a table straight away and enjoy a great lunch before heading back to your accommodation. about 6 years ago
+Book a table straight away and enjoy a great lunch before heading back to your accommodation. over 6 years ago

 I just got back from studying in the town of Castellammare di Stabia for three months and can tell you that there are SEVERAL things to do!
 Using the Circumvesuviana, the local train that runs from Napoli to Sorrento is efficient- be aware of pick picketers!